tdfischer/pto/README.md

 Specify a different URL to use a different matrix server.

-Or the appropriate binary named ./target/*/pto
+Or the appropriate binary named ./target/\*/pto

 ## Configuration

 Currently configuration is limited to modifying hardcoded strings in various places.
 Thank you for getting this far though!
 I would absolutely love a patch
 <3

+The following are hardcoded defaults:

+- Listens on 127.0.0.1:8001
+- Requires SSL
+- Requires files named ./pto.crt and ./pto.key for a SSL certificate and key, respectively

 ## Usage